drunomics/multisite-request-matcher/README.md

 ## Configuration

 The package support construction site URLs via via a common base-domain ($APP_MULTISITE_DOMAIN) or via per site domains.
-Optional, site variantes like "admin" or "api" are supported - useful if the app uses multiple hosts for things like the admin interface or an API endpoint.
+Optional, site variants like "admin" or "api" are supported - useful if the app uses multiple hosts for things like the admin interface or an API endpoint.

 That can be used to construct URLs like the following: